Appearance

 11.2 Human-AI Collaboration

-Hunter directed every architectural and strategic decision; the AI implemented code per his direction.
-Key aspects of Hunter's leadership:
+I directed every architectural and strategic decision; the AI implemented code per my direction.
+Key aspects of my leadership:

 - Architectural decisions: Chose 0x88 board representation (over bitboards — impractical on 24-bit CPU), Polyglot book format, the phased engine development approach (movegen → search/eval → UI integration → tests)